metapolator/metapolator/the-Zürich-report.md

 Now we can return to the **first image** for some examples (see letters):

-a. change of parameter by the force field of an adjustment master;<br/>
+1. change of parameter by the force field of an adjustment master;<br/>
-b. applying an offset to a parameter with an adjustment sequence;<br/>
+2. applying an offset to a parameter with an adjustment sequence;<br/>
-c. this can be done with two adjustment masters (one offset, one scaling) on an adjustment sequence;<br/>
+3. this can be done with two adjustment masters (one offset, one scaling) on an adjustment sequence;<br/>
-d. bit of a different view, here the parameter rises over a master sequences, and then is clamped to a maximum limit for a certain adjustment range.
+4. bit of a different view, here the parameter rises over a master sequences, and then is clamped to a maximum limit for a certain adjustment range.

 We have seen now how discontinuities can be built into metapolation.